openenergymonitor/guide/source/technical/resources.markdown

 footer: true
 ---

-### A Definitive List of Resources for OpenEnergyMonitor Hardware,Firmware and Software
+### A Definitive List of Resources for OpenEnergyMonitor Hardware, Firmware and Software

 ***